TomPerrau94/trip-advisor-front-end/README.md

 ## Front-End

 Practiced responsiveness on most of the elements and sections of the page.
-Try them yourself, but don't go below 768px breakpoint !
+Try them yourself, but not everything is perfect below 768px breakpoint !

 ## Back-End